shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain command of your spells more easily.
 You may choose a new Bending Trick spell at the start of every month, not just when you level up.

 ## Class Talents

+### Expanded Bonded School

+Choose 1 additional Spell School that also counts as your bonded school.
+You can’t choose the same School more than once.

 ### Arcane Growth